luau-lang/luau/rfcs/never-and-unknown-types.md

-# Add never and unknown types
+# never and unknown types

 ## Summary